Harvard-IACS/2020-CS109B/content/pages/syllabus.md

 Assignments will only be posted on Canvas.

 #### Working Environment
-You will be working in Jupyter Notebooks which you can run in your own machine or in the SEAS JupyterHub cloud (details on this to come).
+You will be working in Jupyter Notebooks which you can run in your own machine or in the SEAS <a href="https://canvas.harvard.edu/courses/65462/external_tools/60899?display=borderless">JupyterHub</a> cloud (see <a href="https://harvard-iacs.github.io/2020-CS109B/labs/lab01/">lab 1</a> for details).

 #### Recommended Textbooks <a name="recommended-textbooks"></a>